geramilo/reparations-payments-database/README.md

 2. Use scripts in `scripts/data_fill/` to populate missing data.
 3. Use scripts in `scripts/data_conversion/` to convert currencies or standardize values.
 4. Use scripts in `scripts/data_analysis/` to conduct analyses and generate outputs.

-## License

-The database and associated materials are available under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.